![]() |

 Belgrade to Sofia by train

-The train ride between Belgrade and Sofia by train is a fascinating adventure across the Balkans on a route taken by the famous Orient Express until 1977.
-However, it currently involves 2 trains and a bus because of work to rebuild the line between Nis & Dimitrovgrad in Serbia.
-If you use this route, feedback would be appreciated!
+The train ride between Belgrade and Sofia by train was a fascinating adventure across the Balkans on a route taken by the famous Orient Express until 1977.

 -

-Day 1, travel from Belgrade to Nis by Serbian train, leaving Belgrade Centar at 15:10, arriving Nis at 21:10.
+Day 1, travel from Belgrade to Niš by Serbian train, leaving Belgrade Centar at 07:30, arriving Niš 13:14.

 -